-17) The requires certain federal c ontractors to take affirmative action for disabled persons.
+17) The requires certain federal contractors to take affirmative action for disabled persons.

 - A) Equal Pay Act

 - B) Vocational Rehabilitation Act

-- C) Americans with Disabilities Act
+- C) Age Discrimination in Employment Act

 - D) Civil Rights Act

 Explanation: B) The Vocational Rehabilitation Act of 1973 requires employers with federal contracts of more than \$2,500 to take affirmative action in employing disabled persons.
 It does not require hiring unqualified people.
-It does require an employer to take steps to accommodate a disabled worker unless doing so imposes an undue hardship on the employer, which is addressed by the ADA.